 The following table sets forth the preliminary purchase price allocation of the Acquisition of Quest to the estimated fair value of the net assets acquired at the date of acquisition.
-The preliminary purchase price allocation may be adjusted as a result of the finalization of our purchase price allocation procedures related to the assets acquired and liabilities assumed.
+The preliminary purchase price allocation may be adjusted as a result of the finalization of the Company's purchase price allocation procedures related to the assets acquired and liabilities assumed.